MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBusinessScenario.md

                 - `[Rules <String[]>]`: Overridden rules.
 These are used as rules for the override instead of the default rules.
             - `[Assignments <IMicrosoftGraphPlannerFieldRules>]`: plannerFieldRules
             - `[CheckLists <IMicrosoftGraphPlannerFieldRules>]`: plannerFieldRules
+            - `[CompletionRequirements <String[]>]`: Rules and restrictions for completion requirements of the task.
+Accepted values are allow, add, remove, edit, and block.
             - `[Delete <String[]>]`: Rules and restrictions for deleting the task.
 Accepted values are allow and block.
             - `[DueDate <String[]>]`: Rules and restrictions for changing the due date of the task.
 Accepted values are allow and block.
             - `[Move <String[]>]`: Rules and restrictions for moving the task between buckets or plans.
 Accepted values are allow, moveBetweenPlans, moveBetweenBuckets, and block.
             - `[Notes <String[]>]`: Rules and restrictions for changing the notes of the task.
 Accepted values are allow and block.
             - `[Order <String[]>]`: Rules and restrictions for changing the order of the task.
 Accepted values are allow and block.
             - `[PercentComplete <String[]>]`: Rules and restrictions for changing the completion percentage of the task.
-Accepted values are allow, setToComplete, setToNotStarted, setToInProgress, and block.
+Accepted values are allow, setToComplete, overrideRequirements, setToNotStarted, setToInProgress, and block.
             - `[PreviewType <String[]>]`: Rules and restrictions for changing the preview type of the task.
 Accepted values are allow and block.
             - `[Priority <String[]>]`: Rules and restrictions for changing the priority of the task.
 Accepted values are allow and block.
             - `[References <IMicrosoftGraphPlannerFieldRules>]`: plannerFieldRules